ChemaKing13/12.EmployeeDataStorage/README.md

 The Employee Tracker is a web-based application designed to help businesses manage their employee data effectively.
 It provides a user-friendly interface to view, add, update, and delete employee records, departments, and roles.

-⚠️ **Important: This project is still under construction and is a work in progress.** ⚠️

 ## Table of Contents